Talmud: Index

-Printing
+Editions

 Bomberg Talmud 1523

 The first complete edition of the Babylonian Talmud was printed in Venice by Daniel Bomberg 1520–23 with the support of Pope Leo X. In addition to the Mishnah and Gemara, Bomberg's edition contained the commentaries of Rashi and Tosafot.
 Almost all printings since Bomberg have followed the same pagination.
 Bomberg's edition was considered relatively free of censorship.

 Froben Talmud 1578

 Ambrosius Frobenius collaborated with the scholar Israel Ben Daniel Sifroni from Italy.
 His most extensive work was a Talmud edition published, with great difficulty, in 1578–81.

 Benveniste Talmud 1645

 Following Ambrosius Frobenius's publication of most of the Talmud in installments in Basel, Immanuel Benveniste published the whole Talmud in installments in Amsterdam 1644–1648, Although according to Raphael Rabbinovicz the Benveniste Talmud may have been based on the Lublin Talmud and included many of the censors' errors.
 "It is noteworthy due to the inclusion of Avodah Zarah, omitted due to Church censorship from several previous editions, and when printed, often lacking a title page.